bitnine-oss/AgensGraph-Extension/README.md

 When resolving JIRA tickets, please observe the following conventions:

 * Resolve as Fixed if there’s a release or code commit that resolved the issue.
-    * Set Fix Version(s), if and only if the resolution is Fixeds
+    * Set Fix Version(s), if and only if the resolution is Fixed.
     * Set Assignee to the person who contributed the most to its resolution, usually the person who opened the PR that resolved the issue.
 * For issues that can’t be reproduced against master as reported, resolve as Cannot Reproduce.
 * If the issue is the same as or a subset of another issue, resolved as Duplicate